taelor/og_preview/README.md

 mix phx.server
 ```

+# Approach

+While reading through the requirements, I thought first from the client, to the web server, to the job processor, and finally the call to the URL to get the metadata.

+I knew I wanted the front end to be LiveView, since I've taken the time to implement anything with it.
+I also knew for the async processing, I would probalby want to use Broadway, backed by a custom GenStage Queue.
+Finally, I knew I wanted to have a module or two that would take a URL, and get the OpenGraph (OG) metadata, as well as any long term storage I wanted to do.

+So since I was thinking about it from the client -> in, I wanted to implement it from the backend -> out, kind of in reverse.

 # OG-1 - Application and Repo Setup

 I created application with this command: "mix phx.new og_preview --live --no-mailer --umbrella --binary-id"